-Biodiesel fuel used that is used for blending must meet the requirements in the following table.
+Biodiesel fuel used for blending must meet the requirements in the following table, the requirements of ASTM "D5761" and/or "EN14214".

-The final blend of biodiesel as used in the engine must meet the requirements that are stated in table 19 this "Biodiesel" article.
+The final blend of biodiesel as used in the engine must meet the requirements that are stated in Table 17 this "Biodiesel" article.

 B100 intended for blending into diesel fuel that is expected to give satisfactory vehicle performance at fuel temperatures at or below $-12^{\circ}$ C (10.4° F) shall comply with a cold soak filterability limit of 200 seconds maximum.
-Passing "ASTM D6751" 200 seconds Cold Soak Filterability test limit does not guarantee cold performance for all biodiesel blends at all possible fuel temperatures, but biodiesel that fails this Cold Soak Filterability test requirement will produce biodiesel blends that will likely plug fuel filters when fuel temperatures are below $-12^{\circ}$ C (10.4° F).
+Passing "ASTM D6751" 200 seconds Cold Soak Filterability test limit does not guarantee cold performance for all biodiesel blends at all possible fuel temperatures, but biodiesel that fails this Cold Soak Filterability test requirement will produce biodiesel blends that will likely gel and plug fuel filters when fuel temperatures are below $-12^{\circ}$ C (10.4° F).